pamil/kamilkokot.com/content/blog/tame-behat-with-the-brand-new-symfony-extension/index.md

 ### Support for Symfony's autowiring and autoconfiguration

-Every time I introduced someone new to Behat and Symfony, the number of modifications needed to implement even simple steps was an issue.
+Ever since I have started working with Behat and Symfony on more complex projects, the number of configuration changes needed to implement even simple steps was an issue and it was going worse and worse.

-Whether it was `Behat/Symfony2Extension` or `FriendsOfBehat/SymfonyExtension`, injecting a dependency into a context required too much hassle and pulled us away from the domain being modelled.
+Whether it was `Behat/Symfony2Extension` or `FriendsOfBehat/SymfonyExtension`, injecting a dependency into a context required too much hassle and pulled me away from the domain being modelled.

-It is a common use case to have a context which implements a step like `Given I am a logged in customer` that is used in every suite which does web acceptance testing.
+The common use case is to have a context which implements a step like `Given I am a logged in customer` that is used in every suite which does web acceptance testing.

-Let's assume we need two Behat suites using the same context depending on `kernel` service and compare the required configuration for every Behat - Symfony extension out there.
+Let's assume we need two Behat suites using the same context depending on `kernel` service and compare the required configuration for every Symfony extension for Behat out there.

 #### Behat/Symfony2Extension